mrityunjaybiswas/GameOfK8/README.md

 python employeeData.py

-It will as you :
+It will ask you :

   Enter User ID (or type exit to exit):